aerium-network/aerium/www/grpc/gen/docs/grpc.md

     <td class="fw-bold">recipients</td>
     <td>repeated Recipient</td>
     <td>
-    The recipients list of receiver with amount, min 2 recipients.
+    The list of recipients, each with a receiver and amount.
+Minimum 2 recipients required.
     </td>
   </tr>
   <tr>